serversideup/amplitudejs/docs/DOCUMENTATION.md

 That's all you need to do to load Soundcloud!
 Amplitude.js will auto grab their SDK and take care of the rest!
 Remember to give the proper credit to the artists as well from Soundcloud in your design.

+You can also retrieve the data returned by the Soundcloud API for each song when you call Amplitude.getActiveSongMetadata().
+AmplitudeJS takes the data returned and appends it to the song object's metadata under the 'soundcloud' key.

 ### Debugging

 There is a lot of information that Amplitude.js is setting up and bugs can happen.
 In Amplitude.js 2.0 there